bwindsor/typed-config/README.md

 ```

 #### `DictConfigSource`
 The most basic source, entirely in memory, and also useful when writing tests.
+It is case insensitive.
 ```python
 from typedconfig.source import DictConfigSource source = DictConfigSource({